duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 - `lib/fathead/fathead_id/data.url` &ndash; an optional pointer to a URL in the cloud somewhere, which contains the data to process.

-- `lib/fathead/fathead_id/requirements.txt` &ndash; an optional file outlining the required packages for Fatheads writtein in Python
+- `lib/fathead/fathead_id/requirements.txt` &ndash; an optional file outlining the required packages for Fatheads written in Python

 ## Data File Format